CrunchyData/postgres-operator/hugo/content/Configuration/pgo-yaml-configuration.md

 |Fsgroup        | optional, if set, will cause a *SecurityContext* and *fsGroup* attributes to be added to generated Pod and Deployment definitions
 |SupplementalGroups        | optional, if set, will cause a SecurityContext to be added to generated Pod and Deployment definitions
 |MatchLabels        | optional, if set, will cause the PVC to add a *matchlabels* selector in order to match a PV, only useful when the StorageType is *create*, when specified a label of *key=value* is added to the PVC as a match criteria
-|PodAntiAffinity        | either `preferred`, `required` or `disabled` to either specify the type of affinity that should be utilized for the default pod anti-affinity applied to PG clusters, or to disable default pod anti-affinity all together  (default `preferred`)

 ## Storage Configuration Examples
 In *pgo.yaml*, you will need to configure your storage configurations